Pathways - our new way of learning

 The above is important for members who wish to complete their DTM in the next couple of years.
 Although some of the Leadership components of current awards (such as service in a District role) can be transferred to the new Pathways Programme, educational awards can not.

 TI has been working on revamping the education programme for several years now, and previously called for members to apply to become Learning Masters.
-District 72 was fortunate enough to have five Learning Masters who assisted in the development of the Revitalised Learning Programme, known as the REP. Currently the District has two active Learning Masters, being Helen Cartmell in Division J and Stephen Preston in Division E.
+New Zealand was fortunate enough to have five Learning Masters who assisted in the development of the Revitalised Learning Programme, known as the REP. Currently the District has two active Learning Masters, being Helen Cartmell in Division J and Stephen Preston in Division E.

 Ambassadors and Pathways Guides